 Social Media Influencers as Conduits of Knowledge in Australia and Asia

 Dr Crystal Abidin is Senior Research Fellow/DECRA Fellow in Internet Studies at Curtin University, Research Fellow with the Centre for Culture and Technology at Curtin University, and Affiliate Researcher with the Media Management and Transformation Centre at Jönköping University.
 She is a digital anthropologist and ethnographer of vernacular internet cultures, and researches young people’s relationships with internet celebrity, self-curation, and vulnerability.
 Crystal has been studying the Influencer industry in Southeast Asia, Australia, and the Nordic since the late-2000s.
-Her books include Internet Celebrity: Understanding Fame Online (2018), Microcelebrity Around the Globe: Approaches to Cultures to Cultures of Internet Fame (2019, co-edited with Megan Lindsay Brown), and Instagram: Visual Social Media Cultures (forthcoming, with Tama Leaver and Tim Highfield).
-Monographs in progress include full-length research books on the amateur fashion industry entitled Buymylife.com: Vernacular commerce, creation, and culture in Singapore blogshops (contracted, NIAS), and on the Influencer industry in Singapore and East Asia entitled Please Subscribe!
-Influencers, Social Media, and the Commodification of Everyday Life (contracted, MIT Press).
+Her books include Internet Celebrity: Understanding Fame Online (2018), Microcelebrity Around the Globe: Approaches to Cultures to Cultures of Internet Fame (2018, co-edited with Megan Lindsay Brown), and Instagram: Visual Social Media Cultures (forthcoming December 2019, with Tama Leaver and Tim Highfield, Polity Press).
+Monographs in progress include full-length research books on the amateur fashion industry entitled Buymylife.com: Vernacular commerce, creation, and culture in Singapore blogshops (contracted, NIAS), on the Influencer industry in Singapore and East Asia entitled Please Subscribe!
+Influencers, Social Media, and the Commodification of Everyday Life (contracted, MIT Press), and on the state of tumblr as a platform and community entitled tumblr: Curation, Creativity and Community (contracted, with Katrin Tiidenberg and Natalie Ann Hendry, Polity Press).
 Crystal is listed on Forbes 30 Under 30 Asia (2018) and Pacific Standard 30 Top Thinkers Under 30 (2016).
 Reach her at wishcrys.com.

 This project is an individual grant hosted at Curtin University, and is funded by the Australian Research Council Discovery Early Career Researcher Award (DECRA) (Australia), July 2019–June 2022.